1.Georgia: PLAYING GAME WITH VAGUE GOAL

 reinforces its influence over the region.

-Three recent developments in the region should be reviewed in
+Three recent developments in the region should be

 a new light given the rapprochement between the United States and